matthewproctor/australianpostcodes/README.md

 ## Data Files
 The postcode data files are stored as CSV, and available on my site in XLS, XLSX and other formats.
 Column definitions are shown below.

+## How to contribute
+All contributions are welcome!!!
+You have a few options:
+1. Submit a Pull Request
+2. Lodge an Issue on this repo, and I'll update the file
+3. Send me a message (email, twitter dm, etc.)

 ## Pull Requests
 Please submit any pull requests that you feel are useful to add, edit or delete data from this database.
 Your contributions are essential to help keep this database up to date.